Political Science Minor

 Much of the learning offered by the Department of Political Science can also be regarded as essential for good citizenship, since political knowledge helps to explain the formal and informal institutions by which we are governed and the forces which lead to policy decisions, and also seeks to clarify the issues and principles that encourage people toward political involvement.
 In addition, such learning is especially valuable to students planning to enter local or national government or other public service, including the Foreign Service, and it will be of great help to those who intend to study law and enter the legal profession.

 Students that would like to transfer credits from abroad or other universities should meet with our political science advisor, Heather Austin, to determine eligibility toward the minor.

 The political science minor consists of five courses (20 credits total).

 |Five elective POLT courses, with no more than two at the 400 level||20|

-- These courses may be taken in any combination of the four subfields and levels (400-700) offered.
-The fields to choose from are: American politics, political thought, comparative politics, and international politics.
+- These courses may be taken in any combination of the five subfields and levels (400-700) offered.
+The fields to choose from are: American politics, political thought, comparative politics, international politics and methods.